Home » Recipe Index » Asian Sauce Recipes – Homemade Sauces & Spreads » Chinese Scallion Oil for Stir Fry Dishes

 Be sure to check out the full recipe and ingredient list below

-How to Make Flavored Oil
+How to Make Scallion Oil

 Step by step process photos of sauteeing the ingredients in oil and sifting the ingredients.